gajananpp/puppeteer-extension-transport/README.md

 <br>
 If you are planning to do any of the following in extension:
 1. do automation.
-2. profiling and debugging of web pages.
+2. profiling, debugging, monitoring and handling lifecycle events of web pages.
-3. web crawling.
-4. monitor and handle page, network lifecycle events.
-5. any other thing you would like to use puppeteer for.
+3. any other thing you would like to use puppeteer for.
 <br>